Decoding Search Intent: A Technical SEO Guide to Query Understanding and Semantic SEO

 • Strategies for voice search optimization include using long-tail keywords.
 You should also answer common questions, and create conversational content.

 Personalization creates unique search experiences for each user.
-Contextual SEO considers the user's intent and situation.
+Contextual SEO considers the user's intent and situation. ai and machine learning also power these personalization efforts, allowing for tailored search results based on user data and context.

 • Personalization delivers search results based on user data.
 This includes location, history, and preferences.